18 Ultic Soils

 UYG

-Soils that have either
+Yellow Ultic Soils that have EITHER

-2. have an exchangeable calcium/magnesium molar ratio of 0.2 or less and exchangeable magnesium of 1.5 cmolc/kg or more in some part of the B horizon to 60 cm from the mineral soil surface.
+2. Have an exchangeable calcium/magnesium molar ratio of 0.2 or less and exchangeable magnesium of 1.5 cmolc/kg or more in some part of the B horizon to 60 cm from the mineral soil surface.

 Magnesic Yellow Ultic Soils